 Image: Amazon screengrab

 Now, approaching these Amazon super-reviewers is not easy, but doable.
 Get a scoop on what their interests are by looking at their biography, the history of rated products and their wish list.
-With a more personalized touch, they may be more likely to respond.
+With a more personalised touch, they may be more likely to respond.
 The only drawback here is the amount of time invested for a single review.
 After all, this is a single person so do the math if the potentially time-consuming process is worth that one, shiny review.

 Understand Amazon’s dynamics

 Amazon is far from the fixed entity where one strategy solves all the problems.
 The online retailer continues to change from time to time, updating its policies on a regular basis.
-As an example, it shut down incentivized reviews in hopes of eliminating biased feedback and keeping customers complaint-free but retained its Vine program, reserved specifically for vendors (although changes are likely coming).
+As an example, it shut down incentivised reviews in hopes of eliminating biased feedback and keeping customers complaint-free but retained its Vine program, reserved specifically for vendors (although changes are likely coming).
 In the end, the dynamics are what make this marketplace so compelling.
 One day, a new policy or a new tool will require adjustments in order to adapt to the newfound situation.
 That will mean going over your strategy and fine-tuning it to perfection.

 However, there’s no denying that among those changes, customer reviews will remain an absolute staple and a difference-maker in the rankings.
 Simply put, rankings are crucial if you want to get noticed.
 It all comes down to a game of numbers - the more high-quality reviews there are, the more conversions there will be.
 This, in turn, results in a spike in your ratings, moving you up the flagpole.
 In essence, reviews act as guidelines for customers to your products and provide additional information that only a fellow customer can provide.
 They also do great things for your SEO effort.
 The bottom line is that between competing products, the one with more and better reviews will end up in the shopping bag.